ScoutmasterBucky/ScoutmasterBucky/site/scout-ranks/02Tenderfoot/index.md

     3b.
 Demonstrate a practical use of two half-hitches.
     3c.
 Demonstrate a practical use of the taut-line hitch.
     3d.
 Demonstrate proper care, sharpening, and use of the knife, saw, and ax.
 Describe when each should be used.
+4. Do the following:
-4. Show first aid for the following:
+    4a.
+Show first aid for the following:
         • Simple cuts and scrapes
         • Blisters on the hand and foot
         • Minor (thermal/heat) burns or scalds (superficial, or first-degree)